 In her spare time, Helen enjoys going to the theatre, concerts, gym, going to the beach and spending time with her family and friends.

-Kevin is a Big4-qualified Chartered Accountant with over 20 years of international post-qualification business experience and over 10 years corporate governance experience as Council member, Director or Company Secretary of various commercial and not-for-profit organisations in Australia and abroad.
+Kevin is a Big4-qualified Chartered Accountant with 25 years of international post-qualification business experience and over 15 years’ corporate governance experience as Council member, Director or Company Secretary of various commercial and not-for-profit organisations in Australia and abroad.

-B Com; Hons B Compt; Chartered Accountant (SA); Graduate Member of Australian Institute of Company Directors
+B Com; Hons B Compt; Chartered Accountant; Graduate Member of Australian Institute of Company Directors

 Robin moved from the US to Australia with his wife back in 2007 and is the father of three children.
 When looking for a home for his family, they came across John Paul College and instantly knew this was the place they wanted their children to go to school.
 He is a strong believer in a child’s growth as a whole individual (academic, sport, music, art, etc.) and was happy to find a school that supported his beliefs.

 Robin currently works as the Head of Technology, Gaming for Tatts here in Brisbane.
 Prior to this Robin was a technology executive for Wotif proceeded by 5 years of technology consulting across Australia.
 Back in the US, he had a long professional history in education technology with over 15 years’ experience working with some of the world’s largest education companies out of the US and UK.